mikeAdamss/tidychef/_sources/examples.md

-# Chapter 4: Examples
+# Examples

-This section holds our working examples.
+This section holds our example transformations.

 The examples are listed in a _rough_ order of complexity.